backjoao88/advanced-javascript-treinaweb/README.md

 # Advanced Javascript Exercises

-This repository contains exercises performed Advanced Javascript course, from Treina Web.
+This repository contains exercises performed on Advanced Javascript course, from Treina Web.